ibbles/LearningUnreal/Movie Rendering.md

 # Movie Render Queue

-Click the⋮next to Sequencer panel > tool bar > clap board button and select Movie Render Queue.
+Click the `⋮` next to Sequencer panel > tool bar > clap board button and select Movie Render Queue.
 Clicking the clap board button after will open the Movie Render Queue panel.
 The Movie Render Queue has a bunch of settings.
 These can be saved and loaded as presets.